angular/angular/aio/content/guide/angular-package-format.md

 #### Note about the defaults in package.json

 As of webpack v4 the flattening of ES modules optimization should not be necessary for webpack users, and in fact theoretically we should be able to get better code-splitting without flattening of modules in webpack.
 In practice we still see size regressions when using unflattened modules as input for webpack v4.
 This is why `"module"` and `"es2020"` package.json entries still point to fesm files.
-We are investigating this issue and expect that we'll switch the "module" and "es2020" package.json entry points to unflattened files when the size regression issue is resolved.
+We are investigating this issue and expect that we'll switch the `"module"` and `"es2020"` package.json entry points to unflattened files when the size regression issue is resolved.
+The APF currently includes unflattened ESM2020 code for the purpose of validating such a future change.

-### webpack v4 "sideEffects": false

-As of webpack v4, packages that contain a special property called `"sideEffects"` set to false in their package.json, will be processed by webpack more aggressively than those that don't.
+### "sideEffects" flag

+By default, EcmaScript Modules are side-effectful: importing from a module ensures that any code at the top level of that module will execute.
+This is often undesirable, as most side-effectful code in typical modules is not truly side-effectful, but instead only affects specific symbols.
+If those symbols are not imported and used, it's often desirable to remove them in an optimization process known as tree-shaking, and the side-effectful code can prevent this.

+Build tools such as Webpack support a flag which allows ackages to declare that they do not depend on side-effectful code at the top level of their modules, giving the tools more freedom to tree-shake code from the package.
 The end result of these optimizations should be smaller bundle size and better code distribution in bundle chunks after code-splitting.
 This optimization can break your code if it contains non-local side-effects - this is however not common in Angular applications and it's usually a sign of bad design.
 Our recommendation is for all packages to claim the side-effect free status by setting the `sideEffects` property to `false`, and that developers follow the [Angular Style Guide](https://angular.io/guide/styleguide) which naturally results in code without non-local side-effects.

 More info: [webpack docs on side-effects](https://github.com/webpack/webpack/tree/master/examples/side-effects)